Tyler Expungement Lawyers

 Having a criminal history can cause serious problems for your ability to find housing, employment, and loan opportunities.
 At Rollings Wood & Pace, we understand how tough it can be to have a smear on your reputation, so our Tyler expungement lawyers are here to help you get the best chance at a successful future.

 What Is Expunction?

-In Texas, expunction, or expungement, involves a crime being legally erased from someone's crimingal record.
+In the state of Texas, filing an expunction petition is a legal process that removes a offense for your criminal history.
+This forces the state and private companies to remove any references of your arrest from their electronic and hard files.
 While not all crimes are eligible to be expunged, Texas Code Chapter 55 provides for four general categories of expunctions:

 - acquittals and pardons

 - dismissals and no-bills